Skip to main content

 Enabling and Understanding Application Status

-This topic describes how to configure your application so that you can view the status of application instances in the Replicated vendor portal.
+This topic describes how to configure your application so that you can view the status of application instances in the Replicated Vendor Portal.
 It also describes the meaning of the different application statuses.

 Overview

-The vendor portal displays data on the status of instances of your application that are running in customer environments, including the current state (such as Ready or Degraded), the instance uptime, and the average amount of time it takes your application to reach a Ready state during installation.
+The Vendor Portal displays data on the status of instances of your application that are running in customer environments, including the current state (such as Ready or Degraded), the instance uptime, and the average amount of time it takes your application to reach a Ready state during installation.
 For more information about viewing instance data, see Instance Details.

-To compute and display these insights, the vendor portal interprets and aggregates the state of one or more of the supported Kubernetes resources that are deployed to the cluster as part of your application.
+To compute and display these insights, the Vendor Portal interprets and aggregates the state of one or more of the supported Kubernetes resources that are deployed to the cluster as part of your application.

 The following resource types are supported: